tailwindlabs/tailwindcss/source/docs/functions-and-directives.blade.md

 ---
 extends: _layouts.documentation
 title: "Functions & Directives"
-description: null
+description: "A reference for the custom functions and directives Tailwind exposes to your CSS."
 titleBorder: true
 ---

-Tailwind exposes a few custom CSS functions and directives that can be used in your actual CSS files.

 ## @@tailwind